lochrist/lochrist.github.io/_posts/2017-06-17-physics-simulation-programming.md

 move()
 ```

-There is a slew of [examples](http://www.glowscript.org/#/user/GlowScriptDemos/folder/Examples/) from GlowScript.
-Some examples are in javascript, others in VPython and some are even on coffeescript (is it really an advantage???).
+There is a slew of [examples](http://www.glowscript.org/#/user/GlowScriptDemos/folder/Examples/) for GlowScript.
+Some examples are in javascript others in VPython and some are even in coffeescript (is it really an advantage???).
 Note that all of those languages are *transpiled* to javascript.
 So even if you use VPython you WON'T have access to any python libraries.
-Only the core languages and VPython.
+Only the core language and VPython itself are supported.

 As a side note, VPython and Glowscript are both open source projects.
 You can find their repo on github [here](https://github.com/BruceSherwood/vpython-wx) and [here](https://github.com/BruceSherwood/glowscript).

 ### Jupyter

 [Jupyter](http://jupyter.org/) seems to be the next step to all of this.
 I haven't had time to properly try the tech but it appears to be MUCH more than VPython.
 Jupyter is a general project that allows scientists to create *living web document* that can contain code (in more than 40 languages including python), UI and plain old text.
-Those interactive document can be shared on the web or you can install your own instance of Jupyter locally on your machine.
+Those interactive documents can be shared on the web or you can install your own instance of Jupyter locally on your machine.

 For an example of Jupyter in your browser check [here](https://try.jupyter.org/).
 And select a python document.
 You will get something like this: